Writing for a lay reader

 Should referees comment on the individual applicant as well as the project?

 Yes, we do need to know about the suitability of the applicant.
-While we don’t need a character reference, we do need to know about the suitability of applicants to undertake the research they are proposing.
+While we don’t need a character reference, we do need to know about the suitability of applicants to undertake the research or taught course they are proposing.

 What happens if we can’t secure a statement from a referee that you’ve nominated?